ansible/ansible/docsite/latest/rst/playbooks.rst

 Playbook Language Example
 `````````````````````````

-Playbooks are expressed in YAML format and have a minimum of syntax.
+Playbooks are expressed in YAML format (see :doc:`YAMLSyntax`) and have a minimum of syntax, which intentionally
+tries to not be a programming language or script, but rather a model of a configuration or a process.

 Each playbook is composed of one or more 'plays' in a list.

 The goal of a play is to map a group of hosts to some well defined roles, represented by